BelkaDev/RofiFtw/README.md

 ` suggest youtube`  </br>

-of the APis can be run indpendently from your terminal: </br>
+Each of the APis can be run indpendently from your terminal: </br>
 ` youtube <search>`  </br>
 returns youtube suggestions of your entry in plain/text.  </br></br>
  ![scrot](https://raw.githubusercontent.com/BelkaDev/Rofiftw/master/src/scrot)</br>